The PSC’s mission is to:

-1. Provide high-quality, affordable evidence-based assessment and treatment services to youth, adults, couples, families, and groups in Columbia, MO and the surrounding community,
+Provide high-quality, affordable, evidence-based assessment and treatment services to youth, adults, families, and groups in Columbia, MO and the surrounding community

-Provide high-quality training for University of Missouri doctoral trainees in clinical psychology and related disciplines in planning, administering, and evaluating empirically-supported assessment and treatment services, and
+Provide high-quality training for University of Missouri doctoral trainees in clinical psychology and related disciplines in planning, administering, and evaluating empirically-supported assessment and treatment services

-Support research that advances understanding and effective promotion of psychological health.
+Support research that advances understanding and effective promotion of psychological health

-The PSC serves as a training clinic for Mizzou doctoral students earning their Ph.D. in clinical psychology.
-Services are typically provided through a team approach in which students work closely with a supervisor who is a Ph.D. level licensed psychologist affiliated with the University of Missouri-Columbia Department of Psychological Sciences.
+The PSC serves as a training clinic for Mizzou doctoral students earning their PhDs in clinical psychology.
+Services are typically provided through a team approach in which students work closely with a supervisor, who is a PhD-level licensed psychologist affiliated with the University of Missouri-Columbia Department of Psychological Sciences.
 The PSC provides a wide-range of assessment and therapeutic services (see Services Offered).

-If you would like to make a donation to the PSC, please go to: https://donatetomu.missouri.edu/givedirect/Item.aspx?item_id=194
+If you would like to make a donation to the PSC, one of the few mental health clinics in the Columbia, MO community that can provide fee assistance for clients, please go to: https://donatetomu.missouri.edu/givedirect/Item.aspx?item_id=194

-Graduate students in clinical psychology, as well as some clinical faculty members, provide year-round services at the clinic.
-Services include individual therapy for children, adolescents, and adults; family therapy; marital/couples therapy; and group therapy.
+Doctoral students in clinical psychology, as well as some clinical faculty members, provide year-round services at the clinic.
+Services include individual therapy for children, adolescents, and adults; family therapy; and group therapy.
 Assessment services include behavioral assessment and psychological testing for children, adolescents, and adults.
-Ph.D.-level providers and supervisors at the PSC serve on several managed care panels, including the University’s managed care program.
+PhD-level providers and supervisors at the PSC serve on several managed care panels, including the University’s managed care program.

-We provide group, couples, family, and individual therapy with children and adults, with an emphasis on evidence-based, goal focused therapy.
+We provide group, family, and individual therapy with children and adults, with an emphasis on evidence-based, goal-focused therapy.
 This means that treatment is typically brief, often 10 session or fewer, using treatment approaches that have been supported by research.
-Clinicians at the PSC use interventions such as cognitive-behavioral therapy, behavioral activation, motivational interviewing, dialectical behavior therapy, interpersonal therapy, exposure therapy, behavioral parent training, and behavioral couple’s therapy.
+Clinicians at the PSC use interventions such as cognitive-behavioral therapy, behavioral activation, motivational interviewing, dialectical behavior therapy, interpersonal therapy, exposure therapy, and behavioral parent training.

 Please note we do not provide crisis or immediate (i.e. same day) services.
 For most of our services, it takes some time before we can schedule an appointment, as we do often have a waitlist.
 If you need to see someone right away, please go to the Emergencies section for a list of crisis numbers.

 We provide a wide range of psychotherapy services for adults.
-Adults commonly seek individual therapy at our clinic for academic problems, ADHD, anxiety, obsessive-compulsive disorder, posttraumatic stress, tics/Tourette’s, career issues, chronic pain, depression, bipolar, divorce/separation, drug/alcohol use, family problems, grief/loss, sexual problems and a number of other stressors.
-In addition, we also offer couples therapy for difficulties among couples.
+Adults commonly seek individual therapy at our clinic for academic problems, ADHD, anxiety, obsessive-compulsive disorder, posttraumatic stress, tics/Tourette’s, career issues, chronic pain, depression, bipolar, divorce/separation, drug/alcohol use, family problems, grief/loss, sexual problems, and a number of other stressors.
 We conduct comprehensive, standardized diagnostic interviews with adult clients as part of treatment to ensure that our clients receive the most appropriate treatment for their needs.

 We offer specialized assessment and treatment for individuals struggling with alcohol/drug addiction issues.